mheberger/delineator/README.md

 ### Environment variables

-Instead of passing options to the command line, you can set environment variables for the default data directory and the output director.
+Instead of passing options to the command line, you can set environment variables.
 There are three environment variables:

 - `DELINEATOR_DATA_DIR`: directory where input data files are saved
 - `DELINEATOR_OUTPUT_DIR`: directory where output files will be saved
 - `DELINEATOR_AUTO_DOWNLOAD`: whether to automatically download data files as they are needed

-Environment variables add are useful when you want configuration that is global, repeatable, automatable, or sensitive, without forcing every CLI call or Python function call to spell everything out.

 Environment variables work with the command-line interface or with the Python functions (`delineate()`, `downloader()`).
 Note that